Oh, how the blogosphere got itself into a right tizzy last week over the new #ad and disclosure guidelines.

 This is why I’m confused: these guidelines were set out clearly in September 2018, not January 2019.
 Yet the guidelines have hit the headlines just now because the CMA published a page on gov.uk (the UK government website, i.e. all things law) on 23 January entitled “Social media endorsements: being transparent with your followers“.

-Basically, all this page does is create some superfluous (as already mentioned) waffle that is as confusing as hell, with a note and a link at the end to read the CMA’s download “An influencer’s guide to making clear that ads are ads”…
+Basically, all this page does is create the aforementioned superfluous waffle that is as confusing as hell, with a note and a link at the end to read the CMA’s download “An influencer’s guide to making clear that ads are ads”…

 …which was published in SEPTEMBER.